 When it comes to texting vs calling, new research finds that calling wins hands down if your goal is to connect with someone in a meaningful way.
 A new study from the University of Texas at Austin suggests that people too often choose to send email or text when a phone call is more likely to produce the feelings of connectedness they crave.

 The stud recently appeared in the Journal of Experimental Psychology.
 It found that people generally chose text because they believed a phone call would be more awkward.

 But they were wrong, according to the study’s co-author Amit Kumar.
 “People feel significantly more connected through voice-based media, but they have these fears about awkwardness that are pushing them towards text-based media,” he said.

-Make that phone call
+Texting vs calling: make that phone call

 But the phone call went much better than an email, the study found.

 “When it came to actual experience, people reported they did form a significantly stronger bond with their old friend on the phone versus email, and they did not feel more awkward,” Kumar said.

 The sound of the voice builds the bond

 In another experiment, researchers randomly assigned strangers to connect via one of three ways.
 Those included a live chat, talking over video chat, or talking using only audio.